5 Biggest Mistakes People Make When Buying Running Shoes

 All those pointers led to a simple conclusion – get the new shoes now!

 Ok, does it really have to be all that perfect?

 No it doesn’t but that will depend on what you need to achieve and how seriously you take your running.
 If you are happy to run occasionally, maybe jog short distances, then a simple conversation with a good sales assistant should do and you can get your running shoes online (do remember the potential size issue).

 But if your idea of running is going out there 3-5 times per week, every week, and training through various programmes in order to run fast 5-10km or train to run marathons or beyond, then you should use a more safe and sensible approach.

 And finally, what are the best running shoes for me?

 The ones that fit perfectly well, whatever brand they may be!

 Buying running shoes may feel like a confusing task given huge choices available and that’s where a good and knowledgeable shop assistant can help.
-Shoes make that all important difference between comfortable and safe running, and frustrating and painful jogging.
+Shoes make that all important difference between comfortable and safe jogging, and painful and frustrating running.
 Never compromise when buying running shoes, treat yourself with nothing but what is and what feels the best for you.
 There’s a perfect pair for everyone!

 Bad news first, sorry.
 Age-related muscle loss IS real.
 It affects every person lucky enough to live to old age.
 Now the good news.
 There are MANY things that you can do to slow down or in some cases even reverse this process and keep muscle as you age.
 Muscle loss...

 If you’ve heard of creatine, the first thing that pops into mind when you hear that word is a big muscle guy pumping iron in the gym.
 And if you haven’t yet heard of creatine and ask around, the first thing you’ll be told is that it is something people take to grow...